Jeffin03/Jeffin03/README.md

 I build web applications and enjoy working across the stack, from frontend development to deployment and infrastructure.

-Current areas of interest:

-* Angular and frontend architecture
-* Backend systems with Java
-* Linux, containers, and self-hosted infrastructure
+My current interests include Linux, DevOps, backend systems, containers, and cybersecurity.
-* DevOps, CI/CD, and automation
-* Cybersecurity and networking